 Dalton Young is the Co-Founder and Chief Operating Officer of Rank & Style (rankandstyle.com), a lifestyle media site that features data-driven “Top 10” lists promoting best-of products in women’s fashion, beauty, men’s clothing, skincare, kids and home categories.
 She joined Rank & Style from the legal industry where she previously practiced as an attorney and was the president of a technical and data-driven legal support company.
 Dalton is passionate about contributing to the Austin community and spearheaded the creation of Hartford Park, a new pocket park in central Austin, through a unique public-private partnership with the City of Austin.
 In 2020, she co-chaired The Texas Book Festival Virtual Gala and is a former member of the Elizabeth Ann Seton Board.
 Dalton received her undergraduate degree in English literature from Washington and Lee University and her law degree from The University of Texas at Austin.
 She lives in Austin with her husband, Victor, and their sons Philip and Elliot.

-Andrea Valdez is The 19th’s editor in chief.
+Andrea Valdez is the managing editor of The Atlantic.
 Previously she served as editor in chief of the Texas Observer, editor of WIRED.com, and editor of Texas Monthly’s website.
 A native Houstonian, she wrote the book “How to be a Texan: The Manual.”
 She is also a board member of the Student Press Law Center.

 Anna Loewenbaum Hargrove co-chaired the Texas Book Festival Virtual Gala last year and currently serves on the Board of Trustees at Good Shepherd Episcopal School, the Seton Development Board and the UNC Lineberger Board of Visitors.
 Anna previously served on the Elizabeth Ann Seton Board.
 Originally from New Orleans, she received her bachelor’s degree from the University of North Carolina at Chapel Hill and her masters in Special Education from the University of Texas at Austin.
 Anna previously taught kindergarten in New York and first grade at St. Andrew’s Episcopal School in Austin.
 She currently lives in Austin with her three boys and her husband Reg.